rezasec/Cybrary-labs/README.md

-# Linux CLI Lab – Guided Practice
+# Linux CLI Lab Practice

 This repo contains my hands on practice using the Linux command line (CLI).
 I followed a lab that covered core BASH commands and terminal operations.